tranchess/contract-core/spec/README_EXCHANGE.md

 1. Chess: (return release rate of `Chess`)
 1. ChessController.getFundRelativeWeight(address(this), block.timestamp)
 1. ChessController: (return relative weight of this `Staking` contract)
-1. Fund.convert(totalSupplyM, totalSupplyA, totalSupplyB, version)
+1. Fund.rebalance(totalSupplyM, totalSupplyA, totalSupplyB, version)
-1. Fund: (return conversion result for total supplies)
+1. Fund: (return rebalance result for total supplies)
-1. Fund.convert(balanceM, balanceA, balanceB, version)
+1. Fund.rebalance(balanceM, balanceA, balanceB, version)
-1. Fund: (return conversion result for available and locked balances)
+1. Fund: (return rebalance result for available and locked balances)
 1. ERC20Token(tranche).transfer(account, amount)

 ## Placing an order

 Bid and ask orders are created by makers to either buy or sell shares of Token M/A/B for the USD stablecoin.
-For each order placed, the maker is asked to provide the amount, PD level, conversion ID, and a custom order ID of the order.
+For each order placed, the maker is asked to provide the amount, PD level, rebalance version, and a custom order ID of the order.
 The order book is using a link list implementation and arranges all orders by PD levels (premium-discount level), which is ranged from 0 (-10%) to 80 (-10%) with a step size of 0.25%.
 Makers are also asked to lock up the equal value of USD stablecoin or shares based on the amount and the PD level of the order.

 ### Bid order